 Getting to Tuli BlockThe Tuli Block is an area of private land in eastern Botswana ceded to the British government by the local authorities to act as a buffer against Boer expansion into the Bechuanaland Protectorate and today boasts the largest privately controlled conservation area in southern Africa.

-Getting to Tuli Block
+Getting to Tuli by Air

-Getting to Tuli by airThere is a private airstrip in the Tuli conservation area but no scheduled flights into Tuli are available.
+but no scheduled flights into Tuli are available.
 Charter flights from within Botswana and from South Africa and Zimbabwe land at the airfield.
 There is a customs and immigration post at the airstrip to process passengers from neighbouring countries on arrival.

-Getting to Tuli by road
+Getting to Tuli by Road

 - 500km from Johannesburg

 From South Africa: 500 km from Johannesburg From Johannesburg on the N1 to Polokwane then the R521 to Alldays before turning off to Pont Drift where cars can be left and you will be picked up by the relevant lodge staff.
 Please note that when the Limpopo River is flowing the river must be crossed by cable car and no vehicle can cross here.
 For those driving on it is important to check on the status of the Limpopo River before departure.

 From Gaborone 500 km Travelling from Gaborone to Pont Drift - via Palapye, Mogapi, Bobonong and Motlhabaneng - the road is mostly tarred with a section of dirt road of about 45 km